ydahal1/ydahal1/jokes.md

-Why did the tree go to the dentist?
-It needed a root canal.
+Have you heard of the band 1023MB?
+They haven't got a gig yet.

 [
-Sat Nov 15 00:27:41 UTC 2025
+Sun Nov 16 00:31:17 UTC 2025
  ]